3 reasons to have a written agreement before entering a partnership

 Conclusion

-Having an attorney write or review your partnership agreement is always a good idea.
+Having an attorney write or reviewyour partnership agreement is always a good idea.
 (Full disclosure: I am an attorney, but you have many options in this space.)

 Your partnership agreement is undeniably one of the most vital legal documents your business will possess, even if its significance may not be immediately apparent.
 Should the day arrive when the partnership concludes, having a well-defined exit plan in place will safeguard your personal interests and mitigate potential legal complications.